AIMultipleAIMultiple

 Cem Dilmegani

-We evaluate the advantages and disadvantages of GraphQL to determine in what instances it may be better to use GraphQL over REST, and vice versa.
+We evaluate the advantages and disadvantages of GraphQL to determine when it may be better to use GraphQL over REST, and vice versa.

 GraphQL vs. REST